r00t-3xp10it/resource_files/README.md

 ### USING 'SETG' GLOBAL VARIABLES TO CONFIG THIS KIND OF RC SCRIPTS

 ![pic](http://i67.tinypic.com/2iu59g7.png)
-Many of the this brute force resource scripts are written to accept **user inputs** (msfconsole setg global variables).<br />This means that users can run this kind of resource scripts in 3 diferent ways:
+Many of the this brute force resource scripts are written to accept **user inputs** (msfconsole setg global variable).<br />This means that i have written this resource scripts to work in 3 diferent ways:

 Execute resource script againts local lan